 If you are wondering about whiplash, it is defined as any injury to the neck that is caused by a sudden movement of the head backwards, forwards, or sideways.
 The term was coined in the 1920s by a doctor, although technically it isn’t a medical term.

 Whiplash is often used when talking about car accidents, and perhaps surprisingly, most injuries happen at speeds of less than 12 mph.
-Speak with a car accident attorney in LA if you’ve been hurt in one of these crashes while in California.
+Speak with a car accident attorney if you’ve been hurt in one of these crashes while in California.
 However, this type of neck strain can also commonly affect anyone playing football or other contact sports.

 Because the neck is moved suddenly and quickly, the tendons and muscles can be stretched or even torn.
 Neck strains aren’t the same as sprains to the neck, although the two are often confused.
 Whiplash is often accompanied by concussion if the blow to the neck is of sufficient force.

 In the United States, around 120,000 cases of whiplash occur every year, making it one of the most common types of bodily injury.
 The cost of whiplash injuries in terms of medical expenses, lost work hours, and disability claims is well over $8 billion annually.

 One of the most common causes of whiplash is vehicle accidents, especially those in which a driver is hit from behind by another car.
 Many victims of whiplash need to miss work for at least several weeks, and the symptoms last for over six months for about 75 percent of those affected.
 Chronic pain can still be a problem for many people, even twenty years after the actual injury happened.